Indiana PathWays for Aging Medicaid Waiver: A Guide for Fort Wayne Families

 Eligibility Requirements

-To qualify, an individual must be 60 years of age or older, meet nursing facility level of care criteria, and meet financial eligibility requirements.
-For 2026, the income limit for a single applicant is approximately $2,982 per month, and the asset limit is $2,000.
-Each situation is unique, and we encourage families to consult with a Medicaid planning professional.
+To qualify, an individual must be 60 years of age or older, meet nursing facility level of care criteria, and meet financial eligibility requirements that include both income and asset limits set annually by the state.
+Because these thresholds change each year and vary based on household composition, we encourage families to consult with a Medicaid planning professional or contact Indiana Family and Social Services Administration (FSSA) for the current figures that apply to their situation.

 How It Works